 - Choose the appropriate ITR form: Depending on your income source and the sort of income you generated during the financial year, choose the appropriate ITR form.

-- Verify for mistakes: Make that your name, address, bank account number, and PAN are all exactly as you submitted them in your ITR.
+- Verify for mistakes: Make sure that your name, address, bank account number, and PAN are all exactly as you submitted them in your ITR.
 The processing of your return may be delayed by errors in these details.

 - Claim all available deductions and exemptions, such as section 80C deductions for investments in PF, PPF, life insurance, and ELSS, to which you are entitled.

-- Maintain records Retain a copy of your submitted ITR, the acknowledgement receipt, and the status of your refund in a record of your ITR filing.
+- Maintain records.
+Retain a copy of your submitted ITR, the acknowledgement receipt, and the status of your refund in a record of your ITR filing.
 This will assist you in tracking your refund and act as documentation of your filing in the event of an error.

-Organizing financial records
+Organising financial records

 Seeking professional help